While the plumber waited for his check, I searched for a pen. It shouldn’t have been a problem because I had a million of them.

 Every time I reach for a pen, I find myself scratching through half an inch of paper in the vain attempt to locate one willing to leave a mark.

-I am not sure why I bother – because neither I nor anyone else can read my handwriting.
+But why bother?
+Because no one can read my handwriting.
 It is horrible.
 Still, people demand I use pen and paper.

 My wife insists I make a list before going to the grocery store.

 “Write it down or you will forget,” she says.

 “But I can’t read my handwriting,” I tell her.

 She brushes me off.
 “It makes no difference,” she says, “if you write down ten items, at least you’ll come back with ten.”

 It is hard to argue with that logic.

 Yet under that same theory, it really does not matter if the pen works only sporadically.
 Ten lines of partial scribble are still ten lines.

 My boss was much the same way.